 Finish with a cover letter

 The last step to ensuring you land the internal role is writing a cover letter.
-This is an important step that shows that you're willing to put in the extra effort to communicate why you fit the role.
-And it is vital to an internal job application.
+This is an important step that shows you're willing to put in extra effort to explain why you fit the role.
+And it is vital for an internal job application.

 Need help writing your cover letter?
-Give our Cover Letter Builder a try.
+Give our AI Cover Letter Generator a try.
 This tool takes the guesswork out of writing a cover letter by handling the formatting for you and prompting you through the writing process so you can complete your letter in minutes.

 Sample Resume for an Internal Position